Render MCP Server

 Local installation

-Follow these instructions only if you're running the MCP server locally without Docker.
+Follow these instructions only if you're running the MCP server locally and without Docker.

 We strongly recommend instead using Render's hosted MCP server, because it automatically updates as new capabilities are added.